 Also, “even more un-U.N.-ish,” in Husarska’s words, was Ould-Abdallah’s call “to ban all media reports.”
 Said Ould-Abdallah (in the same interview with VOA):

 There is a need to have a truce, one month truce in reporting on Somalia.
 There is a need to double check the sources with your correspondent.
 Because they live under tremendous pressure.
 I am sure they are professionals.
 They would like to help their country.
 But the time has come for one month truce on reporting till there is double, triple checking, because Somalia is exceptional.
-We have to have exceptional checking of the news.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+We have to have exceptional checking of the news.Liz Cox Barrett is a writer at CJR.